umbraco/UmbracoDocs/Extending/Key-Vault/index.md

 Depending on your hosting situation there are a few approaches to incorporating Azure Key Vault into your application.

-1. Install Key Vault via Nuget and retrieve your secrets directly in your Program.cs.
-(For most Hosting scenarios)
+1. For most Hosting scenarios: Install Key Vault via Nuget and retrieve your secrets directly in your Program.cs.
-2. Directly reference a secret in your Azure Web App Configuration Application Settings.
-(For Azure Web App Hosting)
+2. For Azure Web App Hosting: Directly reference a secret in your Azure Web App Configuration Application Settings.

 ## Installing Key Vault via Nuget